pH Analyzer - Frequently Asked Questions (FAQ)

 Reliable pH measurement can be achieved with sensors such as the InPro 4850 i from METTLER TOLEDO.
 This is a dual-membrane pH probe that has been designed specifically to provide long-term accurate measurement in chlor-alkali applications.
 The main difference in measuring technology between dual-membrane pH probes and conventional pH probes is the presence of a sodium-reference (pNa) system.
 Such probes feature a sodium-sensitive glass membrane which is charged by the sodium ions in the process medium.
 The sodium concentration in the brine is used as the reference.
 The pNa reference system is hermetically sealed: there is no diaphragm; therefore, no oxidants can enter the probe to attack the reference system.
 These probes also feature a high-alkali-resistant pH membrane glass for pH measurement.
 It is the amalgamation of pH measurement and pNa reference that is the reason that this kind of probe is highly suited to chlor-alkali processes.

-In applications where very precise measurements are important, a refillable pH and ORP probe delivers high accuracy and long lifetime.
+In applications where precise measurements are important, refillable pH and ORP probes deliver high accuracy and long lifetimes.